Hullabalo/ComfyUI-Loop/README.md

 - No preview in the 'Save Image' node if the image is located outside the output folder.
 - Huge file size, because of uncompressed file and quality

+**Install**
+- No additional dependencies.
+Just copy the ComfyUI-Loop folder into Custom Nodes

 **FUTURE PLANS**

 This is an alpha version put together in one evening.
 I will revisit the code later, but for now, it works as expected.